maning/learnosm/_posts/en/lgu1/0200-12-14-gpsessentials.md

 2. Select Export from the Options button to write the contents of the current track to a file.

-3. If you want to export the previous track you recorded, select Tracks icon (
+3. If you want to export the previous track you recorded, select Tracks icon and choose the desired track.
+   Click the Options button and select Export.
+The Tracks icon looks like this:

    ![Footprints][]

-   ) and choose the desired track.
-Click the Options button and select Export.

 4. The dropdown box will let you select what type of file you want your data to be exported.
    For now, click KML (Google Earth).

    ![Export1][]